nickludlam/ruby-mythtv/README.txt

   # Generate a thumbnail of the most recent recording, at 60 seconds in from the start
   preview_thumbnail = mythbackend.preview_image(recordings[0], :secs_in => 60)
   File.open('preview_thumbnail.png', 'w') { |f| f.write(preview_thumbnail) }

+== Advanced usage

+If you wanted to search for a particular program name, and set up a schedule

+  require 'ruby-mythtv'

+  # Connect to the server
+  mythbackend, mythdb = MythTV.connect(:host => 'mythtv.localdomain',
+                                       :database_password => 'password')

+  # Find matches on our search term, and limit the results to 5 matches
+  programs = mythdb.list_programs(:conditions => ['title LIKE ?', "%SEARCH TERM%"],
+                                  :limit => 5)

+  # Take the first program match, and convert it to a recording schedule
+  new_schedule = MythTV::RecordingSchedule.new(programs[0], mythdb)
+  new_schedule.save

+  # Signal the backend of recording changes for our recording schedule entry
+  mythbackend.reschedule_recordings(new_schedule.recordid)

+  # Let the backend resolve matches
+  sleep(5)

+  # Enumerate the list of pending recordings, find ours, and check for any conflicts
+  pending_recordings = mythbackend.query_pending
+  conflicts = pending_recordings.find { |p| p.recordid == new_schedule.recordid &&
+                                            p.recstatus_sym == :rsConflict }

+  # If conflicts is empty, then all is good.
+If it is populated, then action needs
+  # to be taken, such as bumping the priority, or removing the clashes....

 == Author